AsheraCordova/Docker/README.md

 Docker to run a linux container to test the swt and browser cordova apps.
 The container can build android app but emulator performance is very slow.

-Command to build the image and run the docker container:
+Clone the repository and run the below command to run the docker container:

 **docker compose down**